nathan-analytics/chicago-bike-demand-analysis/README.md

 # Chicago Bike Demand Analysis

-Built an end-to-end analytics pipeline combining bike trips, weather API data, and event data to identify key drivers of demand.
+End-to-end analytics project combining bike trip data, weather API data, and event data to identify demand drivers and improve operational planning.

 ---

 ## Project Summary

-Analyzed 1.1M+ records to uncover how external factors like weather and events impact usage patterns and operational planning.

-Built a complete analytics workflow from raw data processing to a business-facing Power BI dashboard.

-Key findings show that demand is highly sensitive to weather conditions, with rain reducing demand by ~32% and warm temperatures driving up to 4x higher usage.
-Events alone do not increase demand but significantly amplify usage when combined with favorable conditions.
+Analyzed 1.1M+ bike trips by integrating trip, weather, and event data to understand what drives demand.

+Built a full pipeline (Python → PostgreSQL → Power BI) and found:

+- Rain reduces demand by ~32%
+- Warm weather drives up to 4x higher usage
+- Events only impact demand when combined with favorable conditions

+Result: clear, data-driven recommendations for demand forecasting and operational optimization.

+---

+## Why This Matters

+Bike-sharing systems depend on accurate demand planning.

-This project demonstrates how external data can be leveraged to improve demand forecasting and operational decision-making.
+This analysis shows how external data (weather + events) can be used to:

-These insights can be used to optimize bike distribution, staffing, and demand forecasting.
+- Predict demand spikes and drops
+- Optimize bike distribution and staffing
+- Reduce operational inefficiencies

 ---